secretstartups/handbook/tools-and-tips/other-apps/index.html.md

 ### GitHub Copilot

 GitHub released [Copilot](https://copilot.github.com), an AI-powered tool for in-situ suggestions within VSCode, in 2021.
-It’s an interesting tool, but we recommend not taking suggestions from this or any engine until the license compatibility can be guaranteed.
+It’s an interesting and exciting tool.
+However at this time it does not guarantee that the code being suggested is strictly sourced from codebases governed by [an open source license compatible with our own project](https://gitlab.com/gitlab-org/gitlab-foss/-/blob/master/LICENSE) which could lead to license conflicts.
+As such we recommend refraining from its use while contributing to our codebase until it can reasonably make such guarantees.

 ## Video calling